NotestQ/VoiceContent/README.md

 # VoiceContent
-Adds content to Content Warning via voice recognition
+Adds content to Content Warning via voice recognition This is old, has smelly code, and is probably broken.
+If you want, look into having it use VOSK Voice Recognition and use a better Content ID Library.

 ## Issues
 If the mod itself is throwing an error then copy and paste the error in [the github issue page](https://github.com/NotestQ/VoiceContent/issues), preferrably describe your issue too